 - U.S. ex rel.
 Perales v.
 St. Margaret's.
 False Claims Act where relator was seeking $89 million.
 Case dismissed based on 10 summary judgment motions.

 - U.S. ex rel.
 Fields v.
 Sherman Health Systems: False Claims Act case with relator seeking $17 million.
 Case dismissed on our motion.

 - JBS v.
 Village of Glen Ellyn: Mr. Purdom secured a permanent injunction for his client in this commercial land dispute.

 - Harmon v.
 Streams: Mr. Purdom's client was found not guilty arising out of alleged structural building defect.

 - In re: Conarty: Mr. Purdom secured a finding in favor of his client in this Illinois Attorney Registration and Disciplinary Commission (ARDC) trial.

 - US v.
 Helfand: A two-week federal court jury trial for mortgage fraud.
 Mr. Purdom's client was acquitted on 14 of the 15 charges.

-Mr. Purdom has spoken extensively on issues related to health care fraud, white-collar crime, attorney discipline, corporate compliance and internal corporate investigations.
+Mr. Purdom has spoken extensively on issues related to health care fraud, white-collar crime, the False Claims Act, attorney discipline, corporate compliance and internal corporate investigations.
 He was an instructor in the area of health care fraud at the FBI Academy in Quantico, Virginia, and has also been an instructor and lecturer for the National Institute of Trial Advocacy at Northwestern and Loyola Universities, the Department of Justice Advocacy Institute and the DuPage Bar Association Trial Advocacy Program.

 His presentations include: